Christine Forner

 Professionals and individuals curious about the science of connection, care, and human thriving

-Join Dissociation and Mindfulness
+Join Dissociation & Mindfulness

 Born to Be Nurtured: The Hidden Science of Human Connection

-FRIDAY, December 5, 2025 - 9:30am–4:30pm MT (live online training)
+Friday, May 15, 2025 - 9:30am–4:30pm MT (live online training)

 Why it matters